Here are some frequently asked questions.

 If you are concerned that you may struggle to produce a sample on the day of treatment please speak to an embryologist about freezing (vitrifying) a sample prior to treatment which can be used as a back-up: this can help to alleviate stress on the day.
 If we do not have a semen sample on the day of treatment, we may be able to extract sperm surgically, or vitrify the eggs to commence treatment at a later date.

-For the best result, you must abstain from ejaculation for a minimum of 3 and a maximum of 5 days (See: Can we have sex during treatment or before a sperm sample?).
+For the best result, you must abstain from ejaculation for 2 days (See: Can we have sex during treatment or before a sperm sample?).
 Wash your hands and genitals before you produce the semen sample.
 You must tell the clinic about any illness or medication taken in the last three months, as these things can affect your semen quality, and the advice you’re given after the analysis.

 If producing a sample at the clinic is unsuitable or unsuccessful, or if you are concerned that you may have difficulties, please speak to a member of staff about alternative arrangements.
 It may be possible to produce a sample at home.
 You will be provided with an appropriately labelled sterile pot and a sealable plastic specimen bag for transport.
 You must ensure that the sample can be transported at a temperature between 20oC – 37oC (we suggest close to your body/ inside jacket pocket) and within 1 hour of production.
 You will also need a form to state that the sample is your own.
 You must inform a member of staff if the whole sample was not collected.
 Spillage of the sample can affect the results and subsequent treatment plans.